ashley-ferreira/AstroMASK/README.md

 /arc/projects/unions/ssl/data/processed/unions-cutouts/ugriz_lsb/output_dir/DATETIME
 ```
 where DATETIME is the time at which the code began running in UTC.

-8. To analyze the outputs of this model, specifically the image reconstructions and the representations through UMAPs, t-SNEs, and similarity search, then run the notebooks found in `mae/demo`.

 ### Acknowledgements
 Many others have contributed to this effort including my supervisors Sebastien Fabbro and Mike Hudson, as well as Spencer Bialek, Nat Comeau, Nick Heesters, and Leonardo Ferreira.